filswan/go-swan-provider/README.md

 client_api_token = ""                           # Access token of lotus client web API. (lotus auth api-info --perm=admin)
-market_api_url = "http://[ip]:[port]/rpc/v0"   	# Url of lotus market web API, generally the [port] is 2345, when market and miner are not separate, it is also the URL of miner web API market_access_token = ""                        # Access token of lotus market web API, when market and miner are not separate, it is also the access token of miner web API
+market_api_url = "http://[ip]:[port]/rpc/v0"   	# Url of lotus market web API, generally the [port] is 2345, when market and miner are not separate, it is also the URL of miner web API market_access_token = ""                        # Access token of lotus market web API, when market and miner are not separate, it is also the access token of miner web API max_sealing = 5                                 # Limit the number of concurrently executing tasks for sealing sectors. max_addPiece = 2                                # Limit the number of concurrently executing tasks for addPiece.

 [aria2]
 aria2_download_dir = "%%ARIA2_DOWNLOAD_DIR%%"   # Directory where offline deal files will be downloaded for importing